With Stoplight’s tools, you can build products following both the API-first & API Design-first approaches. Try it today!

 You could write out the business requirements for the API and then code it.
 Maybe you decide to describe your API in a specification language first, like OpenAPI.
 Or perhaps you convince your organization to take your API idea and turn it into an API-first product.

-In the end, you want to deliver a great API.
+In the end, you want to deliver a great API architecture.
 The first step is to decide which development approach will help you do that.
+Let's go through the API advantages and disadvantages of these approaches.

 Three Different Approaches to Building APIs

 A code-first approach typically involves coding an API from business requirements and then generating a machine-readable API definition from that code.
-It can also mean implementing the API in code and then creating an API description using comments or annotations, or even manually writing a description from scratch.
-A code-first approach doesn’t mean that you won’t have an API design.
+It can also mean implementing the API in code and then creating an API description using comments or annotations or even manually writing a description from scratch.
+An API code first approach doesn’t mean that you won’t have an API design.
 Instead, you have a design process that is distributed among various code documents.

-An API-first approach means that your organization treats APIs as most important” with the understanding that they are critical business assets upon which the organization operates.
+An API-first development means that your organization treats APIs as most important” with the understanding that they are critical business assets upon which the organization operates.

 API design-first means you describe every API design in an iterative way that both humans and computers can understand—before you write any code.
 With an API design-first approach, every team speaks the same language, and every tool they use leverages the same API design.